 There are a number of different techniques that can be used to soften water – i.e. to remove the calcium and magnesium minerals.
 These are:

 The ion exchange process takes place in a salt-based water softener.
-When water flows into a bed of resin, the calcium and magnesium minerals are attracted to the bed and stick to its surface.
+When water flows into a bed of resin, the calcium and magnesium minerals are attracted to the media and adhere to its surface.
 At the same time, sodium ions are released, thus exchanging the hard water ions with sodium ions.

 Ion exchange is considered one of the most effective softening techniques, and can usually eliminate mineral deposits entirely.
-However, this technique affects water quality, as the healthy minerals are removed from water, which alters water’s taste.
+However, this technique alters the water chemistry since minerals are removed from the water, which may affect the water’s taste.

 Chelation is the use of a chelant – a molecule that binds to calcium molecules and prevents them from forming sticky deposits – to treat a water supply.
 Chelating agents also prevent iron, magnesium and manganese from binding and forming deposits, so it can treat multiple issues in one.
 You’ll find chelants added to many commercial cleaning products and soaps.

-The benefit of chelation is that it doesn’t actually remove water hardness minerals, so you can still enjoy their health benefits – they just won’t be able to stick to surfaces anymore.
+The benefit of chelation is that it doesn’t actually remove water hardness minerals–so you can still enjoy any health benefits that may exist – they just won’t be able to stick to surfaces anymore.
+Keep in mind that the hardness minerals remain as well as the chelation substance.

 Finally, you can use washing soda, sodium carbonate, or similar chemical solutions to break down the hardness minerals in your water.
 This treatment can be used as a cleaning solution for your pipes and plumbing, but you can’t use this solution to treat your drinking water, as the chemicals are unsafe to consume.